-- I generally use a thick, wooden clothes hanger for my nicer shirts so they don’t stretch out.
+- Use a thick, wooden clothes hanger on nicer shirts so they keep their shape

-- Hang jeans from the bottom of the legs and flip the pockets out so they’ll dry faster.
+- Hang jeans from the bottom of the legs and flip the pockets out to dry faster

-- Hang color clothes in the shade to prevent fading.
+- Hang colored clothes in the shade to prevent fading